open-telemetry/opentelemetry-php-instrumentation/README.md

 [![Build and test](https://github.com/open-telemetry/opentelemetry-php-instrumentation/actions/workflows/build.yml/badge.svg)](https://github.com/open-telemetry/opentelemetry-php-instrumentation/actions/workflows/build.yml)

-This is an _experimental_ extension for OpenTelemetry, to enable auto-instrumentation.
+This is a PHP extension for OpenTelemetry, to enable auto-instrumentation.
 It is based on [zend_observer](https://www.datadoghq.com/blog/engineering/php-8-observability-baked-right-in/) and requires php8+

 The extension allows creating `pre` and `post` hook functions to arbitrary PHP functions and methods, which allows those methods to be wrapped with telemetry.